RafaelMicro/matter_sdk/docs/guides/rafael/Rafael_App_Development.md

    - In `main.cpp` file, we initialize RT58x's platforms, memory alloction, matter protocol stack and application.

-   - In the `ActionInitiated()` function of the `AppTask.cpp` file, we use GPIO22, GPIO23 and GPIO24 to simulate door lock or unlock.
+   - In the `ActionInitiated()` function of the `AppTask.cpp` file, we use GPIO22, GPIO23 and GPIO24 to simulate door locked or unlocked.
-      - `ActionInitiated()` can be used to simulate door lock or unlock by determining aAction value.
-When aAction is equal to `LockManager::UNLOCK_ACTION`, LED turns on.
+      - `ActionInitiated()` can be used to simulate door locked or unlocked by determining aAction value.
+When aAction is equal to `LockManager::LOCK_ACTION`, it means the door is locked and LED turn on the light.
       - For example
          ```cpp
          void AppTask::ActionInitiated(LockManager::Action_t aAction, int32_t aActor)